21 Notable alumni of

 Biography

-William Ray Engvall Jr. is an American retired stand-up comedian, actor, and television host.
+William Ray Engvall Jr. is an American stand-up comedian, actor, and television host.
 Engvall has released a number of stand-up comedy albums through Warner Records and the defunct BNA Records.
 His commercially successful album is the 1996 debut Here's Your Sign, certified platinum by the Recording Industry Association of America.
 The album derives its name from Engvall's signature routine "here's your sign", wherein he offers "signs" to people whom he deems lacking in intellect.
 He has toured as a comedian both by himself and as a member of Blue Collar Comedy Tour, which included Jeff Foxworthy, Larry the Cable Guy, and Ron White.
 Engvall's television roles include Delta, The Jeff Foxworthy Show, The Bill Engvall Show, and Lingo.

 2. Pete Sessions